Guides

 );

-This method uses a package like `flutter_libphonenumber`.
-It is a Dart binding for Google’s `libphonenumber` C++ library, compiled for Android and iOS.
-The library exposes functions to parse, detect types, and format numbers.
+This method uses a Flutter package like "flutter_libphonenumber" or "phone_number".
+These packages are Dart wrappers for Google’s powerful "libphonenumber" C++ library, compiled for Android and iOS.
+The library handles complex parsing, format validation, and even detects the phone number type.

 import 'package:flutter_libphonenumber/flutter_libphonenumber.dart';